-Each of my kids have one core person they are able to spend time with.
+Each of my kids has one core person they are able to spend time with.
 In the first few months of COVID, they went without seeing anyone and it wasn’t easy for them although they rarely complained about it.
 They understood it was temporary and had to happen and honestly, they seemed to handle it better than I did.

 My teens opted to do school fully online

 As summer came to an end it became clear that they weren’t going back to school full time.
-The numbers in our area started soaring–we went from a few dozen cases a day to over four-hundred a day and no one was getting any part of their old life back any time soon.
+The numbers in our area started soaring — we went from a few dozen cases a day to over four hundred a day and no one was getting any part of their old life back any time soon.

 My children opted to stay home this year, but are missing their friends and the business that used to fill their days.
-They have all been nostalgic thinking about how last year they were going to school full time, attending sleepovers, going to work without a mask, and able to go to a game or event whenever they wanted.
+They have all been nostalgic thinking about how last year they were going to school full time, attending sleepovers, going to work without a mask, and being able to go to a game or event whenever they wanted.

 I comfort myself by doing things for them

 Because we are all cooped up together I’ve found quite a bit of comfort in doing things for them.
-I’ve always loved to make them food, take them out to buy a new sweater, or surprise them with a caramel frappe.
+I’ve always loved to make their food, take them out to buy a new sweater, or surprise them with a caramel frappe.
 But now, I find myself wanting to do more for them because I know how hard this is on them.

 We have been doing a lot more take-out lately.
 My kids love this and my oldest son enjoys having an excuse to take a ride to pick it up.
 Clearly, this helps me out since we live in a remote area with no delivery service.
 To thank him a bit extra for taking care of this for me I always tell him to pick up his favorite drink and the overly processed energy bars he loves.